rfishermonteith/rfishermonteith.github.io/_drafts/kernel-smoothing.md

 Now, I don't think that a prior of this form is eactly right - we'd probably prefer a prior on some kind of monotonicity, but this is probably fit for purpose.

-Without a lot of reasoning, I'm going to pick a bandwidth of 0.05 and prior of 0.1.
+Without a lot of reasoning, I'm going to pick a bandwidth of 0.05 and prior of 0.1 for now.

 # Conclusion

-I now have a workable smoothing technique, which gives me an early glimpse of my calibration curve.
+I now have a workable smoothing technique, which gives me an early glimpse of my calibration curve (which is for now very noisy, and not very useful).

 Once I have some more scored predictions, I'll add a new post showing how the calibration curve evolves over time.